mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-Associate-Exam-Study-Notes-Key-Concepts.md

 AWS SAA: Key Concepts

-Only a subset of services.
+- Only a subset of services in SAA exam
+- Only need to how they work together, no need to know implement details
-knowledge will be the architecture, how they work together, how to achieve well performaing, scaleable, secure and cost effective designs.
+- Only focusing on how to achieve well performaing, scaleable, secure and cost effective designs.

 ## Key Concepts